portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 - **Customs Controls and Inspections**

-  Customs can perform their physical inspections inside the cargo terminals, at the terminal yard or in a warehouse, but they can also inspect containers, platforms or trucks using a non-intrusive technology as an X-ray scanner.
+  Customs can carry out their physical inspections inside the cargo terminals, at the terminal yard or in a warehouse, but they can also inspect containers, platforms or trucks using a non-intrusive technology as an X-ray scanner.
 Operators need to know which units have been selected to be inspected by Customs, to know if the inspection has been carried out and whether the goods have been cleared.

   Possible APIs:
   - Customs Inspections